joefiorini/joefiorini.com/content/blog/demo01/index.md

   )
 }
 ```

+<aside>Note that the filename above has the `.tsx` extension.
+This extension allows us to write React components with TypeScript.
+See the <OutboundLink href="https://www.typescriptlang.org/docs/handbook/react-&-webpack.html">React & Webpack section of the TypeScript Handbook</OutboundLink> for more information.</aside>

 In the example above we have a form allowing a user to change their username.
 Upon submission of the form we make an API call to update the username and once that's complete we set the `isShowing` state to `true`.
 Above the form we display an alert to inform the user that their username was updated successfully.
 Of course, it won't be long before someone finds a way to make this break.
 Maybe there's a validation in the API that usernames must be unique.
 The most typical way I've seen to handle this is to track the status of the alert with state.